| by Eric Englund After

 borrower; and have detected an opportunity to profit when

 the Treasury-bond bubble bursts.
+As a

 quick tangent, I highly recommend Christine